lassesort/milligrids/README.md

 # NOTICE
 IF YOU BUILD THIS DO NOT BOTHER OLIVIER GILLET, MUTABLE INSTRUMENTS or THE MUTABLE INSTRUMENTS FORUM WITH QUESTIONS!
 JUST DON'T!

 I might help you.
-But my priorities are in this order: my kids, my spouse, my job, my jobby, my mental health, looking out of the window, finishing my pile of synth related pcbs, watching videos on Youtube about country borders, manufacturing processes and cyclists from the 80s and 90s, and finally, somewhere close to the end of this list: you failing at programming a Milligrids or needing help finding alternatives for parts in the BOM. ;)
+But my priorities are in this order: my kids, my spouse, my job, my jobby, my mental health, looking out of the window, finishing my pile of synth related pcbs, watching videos on Youtube about country borders, manufacturing processes and cyclists from the 80s and 90s, and finally, somewhere close to the end of this list: helping you when you're failing at programming a Milligrids or needing help finding alternatives for parts in the BOM. ;)

 # License
 Code (AVR projects): GPL3.0.